abraunegg/onedrive/docs/application-security.md

 ```
 This will change the user authentication scope request to use read-only access.

+> [!IMPORTANT]
-**Note:** When changing this value, you *must* re-authenticate the client using the `--reauth` option to utilise the change in authentication scopes.
+> When changing this value, you *must* re-authenticate the client using the `--reauth` option to utilise the change in authentication scopes.

 When using read-only authentication scopes, the uploading of any data or local change to OneDrive will fail with the following error:
 ```